Kris-c0der/myFirstWebsite/README.md

 ## I made this to test eventListerner functionality and to practice a bit of CSS.

-The website is pretty barebones however the assets weight quite a lot.
+The website is pretty barebones however the assets weigh quite a lot.
 Sorry!